Justin Haak: 2019: Debut season

 On January 24, 2019, Haak signed as a Homegrown Player with Major League Soccer side New York City FC.

 Haak made his professional debut on June 4, 2019, appearing as an 86th-minute substitute during a 5–2 win against FC Cincinnati.

 2020–21: Loan spells at Hartford Athletic

 On September 9, 2020, Haak joined USL Championship side Hartford Athletic on loan from New York City for the rest of the 2020 season.
 On September 17, Haak scored his first professional goal in Hartford's 3–1 victory over New York Red Bulls II.
 On August 16, 2021, Haak rejoined Hartford Athletic on loan for the remainder of their 2021 season.

 Following the 2022 season, Haak's contract with NYCFC expired, but he re-signed with the club ahead of the 2023 season.

+LA Galaxy

+At the end of the season, Haak's contract expired again, and although the team negotiated his return he signed with LA Galaxy on December 29, 2025.